 Welcome to The Iowa Youth Writing Project!

-It provides one-of-a-kind writing, tutoring, publishing, and creative learning opportunities to Iowa’s children and teens.
+We provide one-of-a-kind writing, tutoring, publishing, and creative learning opportunities to Iowa’s children and teens.
 To ensure that all young people can participate, the IYWP provides programs at little or no cost, thanks to the time, energy, and creativity of IYWP volunteers, partnerships with local organizations and institutions, and the generosity of community members.

 In July 2012, the Frank N. Magid Undergraduate Writing Center in the University of Iowa College of Liberal Arts & Sciences was granted a Better Futures for Iowans award, launching a pilot partnership with the IYWP, which will secure, expand, deepen, and build on the IYWP’s ongoing outreach efforts.
 This initiative, supported primarily by the Office of the Provost, brings the University of Iowa and the larger community together to work toward common goals of social good and better futures for all of Iowa’s youth.

-IYWP Goals and Objectives:
+IYWP Goals and Objectives